 New York used to be known for its rye whiskey, which makes sense given the proximity to Canada (and the Canadian proclivity for rye whiskey).
 Tuthilltown wanted to bring back that rich history of rye whiskey production with their Manhattan Rye spirit, which becomes the base for their Maple Cask Rye.

 This used to be a 100% rye based whiskey, but recently about 10% of the mash bill has been taken up by malted barley to improve the taste.
 Naturally, all of the rye is locally sourced from New York, with the malted barley being the only outsourced product.

 Almost every part of the whiskey making process happens on-site.
 At least, the important bits do.
-The corn comes in pre-milled (the 1788 grist mill still exists, but it takes about four hours to make a single bag of flour – not economical) and is cooked and fermented on-site in large vats.
+The grain comes in pre-milled (the 1788 grist mill still exists, but it takes about four hours to make a single bag of flour – not economical) and is cooked and fermented on-site in large vats.
 Originally, the distillery used an old pasta sauce cooker for the process, but the recent acquisition means bigger custom built equipment is used these days instead.

 Here’s where things get interesting.

 Tuthilltown ships a selection of their old used whiskey barrels to an unnamed maple syrup manufacturer in Vermont, where they are used to mature some of the maple syrup product.
 (Side note: I’ve had a bottle of a bourbon barrel maple syrup in my fridge for years and can attest — it’s absolutely delicious on pancakes and just about everything else).
 Once the syrup manufacturer is done with the barrels, they are shipped back to Tuthilltown.
 The same oak casks, now infused with maple syrup goodness, are then filled with some of their Manhattan Rye for finishing.